stepancheg/rust-protobuf/protobuf-examples/README.md

 Example rust protobuf project

+(This is an example for master branch; TODO a link to a proper branch)

 ## Motivation

 Simple and obvious examples for using `rust-protobuf` module were lacking, so this was created.